Mathématique: Chapter 6

 Young raised his eyebrows lazily.
 “Oh I do.”

 “Now,” Rush said, leaning forward, “we introduce a locked door halfway through the passage.
-So if you enter by Route A, you cannot leave by Route B unless you know how to unlock the door.
+So if you enter by Route A, you can’t leave by Route B unless you know how to unlock the door.
 If you can’t unlock the door, you must turn around and return by Route A.”

 “Why is there a locked door?”